 - Going pale in colour, sometimes with blue lips or fingernails.

 Asthma attack symptoms don’t always occur suddenly.
 Sometimes they can come on slowly and steadily, over a number of hours or days.
-That’s one reason why it’s important to be aware of what the symptoms are, as it could help you prevent a full-blown asthma attack occurring.
+That’s one reason why it’s important to be aware of what the symptoms are, as it could help you prevent a full-blown asthma attack from occurring.

 What to do when having an asthma attack?